Meera (1979 film): Plot

 The story is set around 1480, in the time of King Akbar.
 Biramdev (Dr Shreeram Lagoo) is the king of Medta, a province in Rajasthan.
 He has two daughters, Meera (Hema Malini) and Krishna (Vidya Sinha) and a son, Jaimal (Dinesh Thakur).
 Meera is in deep emotional love with Lord Krishna, so much so that she considers Lord Krishna to be her husband.
 Akbar (Amjad Khan) is becoming stronger day by day and hence other small provinces are trying to join against him.
 Medta, in one such political agreement, decides to join hands with Raja Vikramajit (Shammi Kapoor).
-As a part of this agreement Meera is married (against her wish) to Vikramajit's son, Rana Bhojraj (Vinod Khanna).
+As a part of this agreement Krishna is bethrothed to Vikramajit's son, Rana Bhojraj (Vinod Khanna) but on her wedding day she commits suicide.
+Meera is married (against her wish) to Rana Bhojraj.

 But even after getting married her love for Lord Krishna remains the same and she follows her own ideals and way of living which are not very acceptable to Bhojraj and his family.
-One thing leads to another and one day Meera is declared as an outcast and traitor who failed to play a wife's duties towards her husband, a bride's duties towards her family, and a woman's duties towards society.
+Many differences arise due to Meera being follower of Lord Krishna who believed in vegan food, forgiveness and humanity whereas Rana Bhojraj and his family being followers of Devi were non-vegetarian, warriors and aggressive.
+One thing leads to another and one day Meera is declared as an outcast and traitor, after she accepts gift from emperor Akbar, who failed to play a wife's duties towards her husband, a bride's duties towards her family, and a woman's duties towards society.
 She is jailed and a public trial is ordered to decide her fate.
 But Meera is still unshakable and her spirituality keeps her going.
 She is not even afraid of death.
 Finally she is given a death sentence and is ordered to drink a cup of venom in front of the public.
 The love between Meera devi and Lord Krishna is so unshakeable that even the venom does not affect her.

 She walks out of the royal court after drinking the venom singing Lord Krishna's praises.
 The entire town follows her, completely absorbed in her kirtan (devotional song).
 She enters the Krishna temple and becomes one with Lord Krishna.